The network security landscape is always changing.

 Your third-party contractors should always have the minimum access necessary.
-Data breaches aren't always obvious, and your third-party's access to your data can represent a major point of entry to your network.
+Data breaches aren't always obvious, and your third party's access to your data can represent a major point of entry to your network.

-Screen any companies you work with or through to ensure they have a culture of security, and if applicable, that they are full compliance with regulatory requirements.
+Screen any companies you work with or through to ensure they have a culture of security, and if applicable, that they are in full compliance with regulatory requirements.
 View their security policies to validate whether they’re actively working to ensure threats are stopped.

 5. Deploy a Total FIM Solution

-It’s a cost-effective solution for your file integrity monitoring that offers unique ease-of-use.
+It’s a cost-effective solution for your file integrity monitoring that offers unique ease of use.
 The software takes minutes from installation to running, providing you with incredible compliance and security fast.